 Building on this initial work, we have produced a report ‘Designing technology-enabled services to tackle loneliness’ which outlines key design principles for technology-enabled services to address loneliness.
 There are challenges associated with the use of technology to tackle loneliness, including digital exclusion that disproportionately affects groups vulnerable to loneliness, such as elderly people, those on low income and some groups living with physical and mental health conditions.
 However, our report concludes that where technology can be used as part of a mix of service provision, it is important to consider what that technology allows people to do in terms of providing opportunities for meaningful connection and how it is designed with and for people in different circumstances.

 Other aspects of our programme of work in this area include a project exploring the role of communities in tackling loneliness.
-We are talking to community groups about their experience during the Coronavirus pandemic to understand the activities of their groups, the role technology has played in coordinating and supporting their activities and how good practice can be enhanced and sustained.
-This research is supported by data analysis on the relationship between community infrastructure and loneliness.
+We have spoken to community groups across Wales about their experience during the Coronavirus pandemic to understand the activities of their groups, the role technology has played in coordinating and supporting their activities and how good practice can be enhanced and sustained.
+We have produced a report detailing findings from this research: The role of communities and the use of technology in mitigating loneliness during the Coronavirus pandemic.
+A summary of key findings and recommendations can be found here.
+This research is supported by forthcoming data analysis on the relationship between community infrastructure and loneliness.

 You can listen to our podcasts on loneliness here: